stan-dev/design-docs/designs/0035-pre-model-gqs.md

 ### The `latent_data_base` class

-The `latent_data_base` class will only know about how to write iteration numbers and how to write out variables and variable names.
+The `latent_data_base` class will only know about how to write out variables and variable names.

 ```cpp
 class latent_data_base {